We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Most health insurance policies do not cover hearing aids or the cost of examinations for fitting them.

 However, some insurance plans, such as Medicare Advantage, offer optional hearing benefits at an additional cost.
-These plans often include coverage for hearing tests and hearing aid fittings, as well as for the device itself.
+These plans often include coverage for hearing tests, hearing aid fittings, and the device itself.

 Original Medicare does not cover the cost of hearing aid devices or routine hearing tests.
-However, the plans do cover a hearing-and-balance examination from Medicare’s Part B benefits if a doctor says that it is medically necessary.
+However, the plans do cover a hearing-and-balance examination from Medicare’s Part B benefits if a doctor says it is medically necessary.
 These exams can show whether a person needs medical treatment.

 Individuals can check their health insurance plan documents to see whether their plan covers a hearing aid.

 Healthcare plans that include hearing aid benefits can vary in coverage, which may include:

 - coverage of the partial costs of a hearing aid up to a set amount